iotifiedBigYus/mustapekka/diary.md

 Made an umbrella demo.
 Feels very nice.
 Will add terminal velocity to the game, but only when you're not standing, I think.

-## Sam, 11.3.2024
+## Sam, 12.3.2024

-Making the umbrella tilt discrete with positions left, center right.
-Thinking that this will make the drawing easier.
+Making the umbrella tilt discrete with positions left, center, right.
+Thinking that this will make controlling and drawing the character easier.

+I added air resistance and it works as it should, but it yields weird results when I make the umbrella drag proportional to velocity squared.
+Direct proportionality it is.
+I got the umbrella (not yet drawn) implemented into the game.
+Call me chef the way my code is starting to look like spaghetti.
+It isn't that bad at the moment but it needs some cleaning.

+Visual bug: The character jitters when the camera follows them at approx the same speed.